 Tēnā koe,

 I'm Mase Herbert, a second-year journalism student at the New Zealand Broadcasting School.
-I have a deep passion for politics and culture and im also lucky enough to have these areas as my rounds.
+I have a deep passion for politics and culture and im lucky enough to have these areas as my rounds.
 I also get to cover the beautiful Waimakariri as my district board.

 Originally from Manchester in the UK, I moved to Timaru as a teenager.
 Journalism allows me to connect with people and give a voice to those who may not have one.
-It's about relaying important information to diverse communities and keeping everyone in the loop on both local and global happenings.
+It's about relaying important information to diverse communities and keeping everyone in the loop on both local and global topics.

 I'm passionate about staying up-to-date on the latest news, whether it's political shifts, cultural trends, or major world events.
 At the heart of it all, I believe in the power of storytelling to inform, empower, and inspire change.